amazon-ion/ion-docs/guides/path-extractor-guide.md

 Observing a few characteristics of the matching algorithm may reveal opportunities to design for performance.

--   The extractor needs to keep track of which paths are active at a particular depth.
+-   The extractor needs to keep track of which search paths are active at a particular depth.
 Paths which are inactive at that depth need not be evaluated for matches.
 This can be conceptualized as a stack of collections of active depths, but need not necessarily be implemented that way. ion-c, for example, uses a stack of bit maps